DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-05-12-adding-an-application-details-bar-to-application-pages.md

 We want to consider:

-- putting ‘add note’ in the global menu, making it possible to add notes from any page
+- showing assigned users within the application details bar

-- showing assigned users within the header
+- making ‘add note’ a global action so that it’s possible to add notes from any page
 - moving certain non-global actions like ‘add note’ to the right of the ‘notes’ h1 heading, to save space and be consistent with the application details bar

-- removing the concept of ‘make decision’ from the application list page, now that we’ve split the action into ‘reject’ and ‘make offer’
+- removing the concept of ‘make decision’ from the overview and application list pages, now that we’ve split the action into ‘reject’ and ‘make offer’
 - moving the success notification banner above the header

-- moving the ‘set up interview’ button from the interviews page to the global menu when the application is in the interviewing state
+- moving the ‘set up interview’ button from the interviews page to the application details bar when the application is in the interviewing state

-- adding prompt text when in the conditions pending state, saying something like ‘3 conditions still need to be met’
+- adding prompt text in the conditions pending state, saying something like ‘3 conditions still need to be met’
 - changing ‘defer offer’ to ‘defer application’ and making it a global action

-- removing the prompt telling users that deferred offers which are ready to confirm, since it may be clear from the status label and green ‘confirm deferred offer’ button
+- removing the prompt telling users that a deferred offer is ready to confirm, since it may be clear from the status label and green ‘confirm deferred offer’ button

-- removing the prompt telling users that feedback is needed for automatically rejected applications, since it may be clear from status label the green ‘give feedback’ button
+- removing the prompt telling users that feedback is needed for an automatically rejected application, since it may be clear from the status and green ‘give feedback’ button
 - wording the prompts differently depending on whether the user has permission to take action
 - changing ‘withdraw offer’ to ‘undo offer’, since we know that many users expect to be able to undo an offer without withdrawing the application
 - having ‘set up interview’ as a button when the application is in the received state, instead of having ‘reject’ as a button